You are now in the main content area

 Biography:

-Her publications (external link) include fiction, nonfiction, poetry, journalism, and memoir.
-Her coming-of-age novel, Where We Have to Go (external link) (M&S) was a finalist for the City of Toronto Book Award and praised by The Global and Mail as "a very strong original debut (external link) ".
-The novel was translated into Dutch and German and earned her title of "Toronto’s Best Emerging Author" from NOW magazine.
+Her coming-of-age novel, Where We Have to Go (external link) (M&S), was a finalist for the City of Toronto Book Award.
+Described by The Globe and Mail as "a very strong original debut (external link) " and translated into Dutch and German, the novel also earned her the title of "Toronto’s Best Emerging Author" from NOW magazine.